* Google Translations are provided only for your convenience. *

 In 2016, ACC began restructuring programs and services to support "guided pathways," a strategy embraced by community colleges nationwide to help students finish college on time, prepare for employment, career advancement, or university transfer.
-Students are encouraged to download and retain this Business Administration Program Map.
-Students can use this fillable PDF form to track their progress by checking off completed courses, by adding course notes when discussing with an academic advisor or when planning their class schedules.
+Students are encouraged to download and retain this Business Administration Associate of Science Degree Program Map.

 THE FOLLOWING INFORMATION IS SPECIFIC FOR THE BUSINESS ADMINISTRATION ASSOCIATE OF SCIENCE DEGREE.
 This information is provided in addition to information you may find in the catalog.
 Please remember that requirements change and can differ among universities.
 Students should always consult faculty advisors and/or catalogs of universities to which they plan to transfer.

 For a comprehensive listing of current requirements and substitutions, review the following document -

 For additional questions, talk to a Business Administration advisor.

 All of the specific two-year Associate of Applied Science (AAS) degrees are very focused toward one area.
 The requirements in the Business Administration Associate of Science (AS) degree are more general.
 They are excellent foundation courses, which include several business-related courses and electives.
 Moreover, many of the courses transfer to most Texas universities.
 Thus, if there is any chance that you will want to work toward a four-year degree, it is better to work toward an AS degree in Business Administration than in any of the more specialized two-year AAS degrees.

 The answer is transferability and broad-based educational experience.
 The Business Administration degree plan was designed to include the proper transferable courses.